Offered at South University, Savannah; South University, Tampa; and South University, Online Programs.

 Program Student Learning Outcomes

 - Provide the highest level of nursing practice through integration of advanced competencies in leadership, ethics and the practice sciences, including biophysical, psychosocial, analytical, organizational, and public health sciences.

-- Demonstrate organizational and systems leadership for quality improvement.
+- Demonstrate organizational and care systems leadership for quality and safety.

 - Use contemporary healthcare science to address and resolve complex healthcare problems and disparities.

 - Evaluate scientific findings for clinical applicability and potential to affect transformative care.

 - Integrate information technology and informatics to provide scalable solutions for real-world systems problems.